IsabellaGuo/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called "components".

 - [ ] What does it mean to _think_ in react?

+It means to think in components and component hierarchies.
+For example, looking at a website, and thinking the navigation or header is a components, and the logo or the links buttons are in its component hierarchy.

 - [ ] Describe state.

+In the React sense, “state” is an object that represents the parts of the app that can change.

 - [ ] Describe props.

+props (short for properties) are a Component's configuration, its options if you may.
+They are received from above and immutable as far as the Component receiving them is concerned.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.

 ## Project Set Up